“The power of visibility can never be underestimated.”

 Be aware of the ways you use to gain visibility.
 Your job is to check the outcome to see if they are getting the results you want.
 Are people aware of you and talking about your work?
 Are they giving you the highly visible jobs?
 In your annual review, is your boss commenting on some of the outstanding projects you’ve done?

-Once you master the key to increasing your visibility at work, you will see your career move forward at an accelerated pace.
+Once you master the key strategies for increasing your visibility at work, you will see your career move forward at an accelerated pace.